Those people from Cornet have done it again.

 - The choice of measurement units.
 For magnetic field mode it gives you the main reading in Tesla.
 You have to look underneath at the small figures to get the milligauss reading (most of the international standards refer to mG).
 For RF mode the default setting is on mW/m2 (milliwatts per square meter).
 For biological measurements, which is what we are interested in, V/m (volts per meter) is better.
 But to be fair you can go into the menu and change it to V/m.
 Press down the hold button while pressing on the mode button to get into the menu.

 - It can’t measure LF electrical field radiation.
 It’s not really a fair criticism, but if this meter could also measure electrical fields it would stand head and shoulders above the others.
 Remember the Trifield 100XE can measure electric fields, magnetic fields and RF radiation.
 And on the 0-3 magnetic field setting the Trifield is more sensitive than the ED78S.
-But then its RF meter setting is such a blunt instrument its of very limited use.
+But then the RF meter setting on the Trifield is such a blunt instrument its of very limited use.

 Where Can You Buy The Cornet ED78S EMF Meter?